marisacasillas/chatterlab/content/courses/BBC2026/Casillas-BBC-Winter2026-Syllabus.md

 Notes are pass/fail assignments, each worth 1% of the final grade.
 Why put effort into them?
 These notes will be made available to you during your exams.
 Students may submit notes for all 24 readings; notes for the 21st–24th reading assignments may earn students up to 4% extra credit (i.e., 1% each).

-There's lot of jargon in these readings, so we'll try and provide a glossary [here](https://chatterlab.uchicago.edu/courses/bbc2026/course-instructions/jargon-glossary/) (it's meant to be read to to bottom).
+There's lot of jargon in these readings, so we'll try and provide a glossary [here](https://chatterlab.uchicago.edu/courses/bbc2026/course-instructions/jargon-glossary/) (it's meant to be read top to bottom).

 ### Midterm exams (40%)